 ghosting noun ignoring

-going forward phrase from now on
+going forward phrase in future

 good to go phrase ready